emilyzhang/crawlr/README.md

 edges) or the retrieved URLs from the GET request, and inserts new tasks into the database, incrementing the level of recursion by 1.
-Once all new tasks (if any) are inserted into the database, the worker marks the current task as `COMPLETED` and finishes its job.
+Once all new tasks (if any) are inserted into the database, the worker marks the current task as `COMPLETED`.

 ## Deployment to Production

-Since everything is containerized, it should be relatively simple to deploy this to whatever container orchestration system is preferred.
+Since everything is containerized, it should be relatively simple to deploy this to whatever container orchestration system is preferred (Kubernetes, ECS, etc.).
 We could use a CI/CD tool like CircleCI or Github Actions to run unit and integration tests every time a new feature branch is merged into master, and to do automatic deploys to a staging or testing environment where an engineer could do additional QA or testing if necessary.
 Finally, the engineer can manually deploy changes to a production environment after the new changes have been tested to their satisfaction.

 We also might want to use a hosted solution for the database instead of maintaining our own, such as AWS RDS or Google Cloud SQL.
 (I also barely set up